Modeling Leidenfrost levitation of soft elastic solids

 In Fig.~\ref{fig:ScalingLaws}, we show the gap height in the contact region, $h(r=0)$, against radius $R$ and modulus $E$.
 Parameters not varied are fixed to natural experimental values for the hydrogel spheres used in, for example, Ref.~\cite{waitukaitis_bouncing_2018}.
 We find a clear crossover between two distinct regimes of behavior occurring at $\lambda \sim 1$, with agreement between our predicted scaling laws, Eq.~\eqref{eq:HertzianHeight}, and those found in simulation.
 However, our numerical results also reveal a neck region at the edge of contact [Fig.~\ref{fig:ScalingLaws}(a)], which develops as the solid transitions into the Hertzian regime.
 The height of this neck follows a distinct scaling law, not captured by the analysis above.

-To investigate this neck region further, in Fig.~\ref{fig:CollapsingHertzian} we plot the full height [Fig.~\ref{fig:CollapsingHertzian}(a)] and pressure [Fig.~\ref{fig:CollapsingHertzian}(b)] profiles under the soft solid, non-dimensionalized by the Hertzian scales: $\t r = r/l_H$, $\t h = h R/l^2_H$, $\t P =(2\pi l_H^2/3F) P$.
-As $\lambda\rightarrow0$, we note that both height and pressure profiles approach their Hertzian limits, $\t h (\t r)=(\t r-1)^{3/2}$ for $\t r \gtrsim 1$, and $\t P(\t r)= \sqrt{1- \t r^2}$ for $\t r<1$~\cite{johnson_contact_1985}, except in a boundary layer of width $\delta(\lambda)$ located at $\t r=1$.
+To study this neck region further, in Fig.~\ref{fig:CollapsingHertzian} we plot the full height [Fig.~\ref{fig:CollapsingHertzian}(a)] and pressure [Fig.~\ref{fig:CollapsingHertzian}(b)] profiles under the soft solid, non-dimensionalized by Hertzian scales: $\t r = r/l_H$, $\t h = h R/l^2_H$, $\t P =(2\pi l_H^2/3F) P$.
+As $\lambda\rightarrow0$ both height and pressure profiles approach their Hertzian limits, $\t h (\t r)=(\t r-1)^{3/2}$ for $\t r \gtrsim 1$, and $\t P(\t r)= \sqrt{1- \t r^2}$ for $\t r<1$~\cite{johnson_contact_1985}, except in a boundary layer of width $\delta(\lambda)$ located at $\t r=1$.
 The discrepancy in the height data becomes clearer when we rescale $\t h$ by the contact scaling law Eq.~\eqref{eq:HertzianHeight}.
 We show in the SM~\cite{SI} that Eq.~\eqref{eq:HertzianHeight} corresponds to the dimensionless scaling law $\t h(\t r=0) \sim \phi_c(\lambda)$, where $\phi_c(\lambda)=\lambda^{1/4}$.
 As shown in the left inset of Fig.~\ref{fig:CollapsingHertzian}(a), this law collapses data in the contact region, but fails in the neck $\delta(\lambda)$.
-The reason for this discrepancy is that the Hertzian dry contact solutions are singular at $\t r =1 $.
-This singularity implies a breakdown of the Hertzian theory over the width $\delta(\lambda)$, because the height and pressure profiles in our lubrication problem must remain smooth everywhere.
-In this region, the height scaling from Eq.~\eqref{eq:HertzianHeight} does not apply because the relevant lateral length scale is no longer $l_H$.
+The reason is that the Hertzian dry contact solutions are singular at $\t r =1 $.
+This singularity implies a breakdown of Hertz theory over the width $\delta(\lambda)$, because the height and pressure profiles in our lubrication problem must remain smooth everywhere.
+In this region, the height scaling from Eq.~\eqref{eq:HertzianHeight} does not apply because the relevant lateral length scale is no longer the Hertzian length scale $l_H$.